 The Hayward Regional Shoreline is a mosaic of bayland environments that supports diverse wildlife habitats and critical urban infrastructure.
-Formerly a zone of tidal marshes and natural salt ponds, this stretch of shoreline has undergone sequential transformations, resulting in the current mix of restored tidal marshes, inactive industrial salt ponds, filtration marshes, storage ponds, diked wetlands, landfills, solar fields, and biosolids drying beds.
-Restored tidal marshe is a dominant condition within the Hayward Regional Shoreline Master Plan Project Area.
-The following includes short descriptions of each tidally influenced marsh.
+Formerly a zone of tidal marshes and natural salt ponds, this stretch of shoreline has undergone sequential transformations, resulting in the current mix of restored tidal marshes, inactive industrial salt ponds, filtration marshes, storage ponds, diked wetlands, landfills, solar fields, and biosolids and most are used to support various infrastructures for the City of Hayward.
+Hayward Marsh, a 145-acre drying beds.
+Restored tidal marsh is a dominant condition within the Hayward Regional Shoreline Master Plan Project Area.
+The following includes short descriptions of each tidally influenced marsh. and thesinwater conductors, and una area discuss receival endangered species such as the California Least Tern and the Western Snowy Plover.
+Hayward Marsh is currently being considered for rehabilitation, as there are many infrastructure and habitat quality concerns.

 Oro Loma Marsh is a 364-acre fully tidal marsh restored in 1997.
-Once diked and degraded wetlands, this area now supports robust habitats, including salt marsh vegatation, seasonal wetlands, high refugia mounds, and tidal flats.
+Once diked and degraded wetlands, this area now supports robust habitats, including salt marsh vegetation, seasonal wetlands, high refugia mounds, and tidal flats.
 The west section of this marsh drains directly into the bay and the east section drains to the bay via Sulpher Creek.

-Cogswell Marsh is 250 acres of formerly diked baylands fully restored to tidal marsh in 1980.
+Cogswell Marsh is 250 acres of formerly diked Cogswell Marsh is 250 acres of formerly diked baylands fully restored to tidal marsh in 1980.
 A reintroduction of bay tidal exchange facilitated the development of a more robust tidal marsh and supported the establishment of federally endangered Salt Marsh Harvest Mouse and Ridgway's Rail populations.
 Constructed nesting mounds, excavated tidal channels, and invasive species management have also contributed to the success of this ecosystem.

-Triangle Marsh is an 8-acre muted tidal marsh system restored in 1990.
-Robust marsh habitat has developed within the site, but the West Winton Landfill backs onto the site and prevents any further marsh expansion or migration.
+Triangle Marsh is an 8-acre muted tidal marsh restored in 1990.
+Robust marsh habitat has developed within the site, but the West Winton Landfill backs onto the site and prevents any further marsh expansion or migration site of muted tidal marsh managed by East Bay Regional Park District (EBRPD) to maintain habitat for the federally endangered Satl Marsh Harvest Mouse.
+Currently, there is limited high ground within the site, resulting in the need for combination ga to manage water entering and exiting the system ation gates

-HARD Marsh is a 79-acre, fully tidal marsh comprised of mudflats and low marsh habitats.
-Restoration efforts began in 1986, and currently the marsh does not contain any high ground or islands for wildlife refugia.
-Salt Marsh Harvest Mouse Preserve is a 27-acre site of muted tidal marsh managed by East Bay Regional Park District (EBRPD) to maintain habitat for the federally endangered Salt Marsh Harvest Mouse.
-Currently, there is limited high ground within the site, resulting in the need for combination gates to manage water entering and exiting the system.
+HARD Marsh is a 79-acre, fully tidal marsh comprised began in 1986, and currently the marsh does not contain any high ground or islands for wildlife refugia.
+Salt Marsh Harvest Mouse Preserve is a 27-acre

-Fringe Marshes are established on the outboard side of levees along the shoreline.
+Fringe Marshes are established on the putboard side of levees along the shoreline.
 These areas support unique habitats such as small beaches and rocky intertidal habitat.

-RD REGIONAL SHORELINE MASTER PLAN
+ONAL SHORELINE MASTER PLAN